Bento-Robotics/laser_odometry/README.md

 # laser_odometry
-Everything to get the Lidar mapping to work
+Everything to get the Lidar mapping to work:

 To get started, download all dependencies first with the following command:
 ```
 sudo apt install ros-humble-slam-toolbox